zanew/ActiveDayCollectionView/README.md

 ### Swift Package Manager

-In Xcode got to File -> Swift Packages -> Add Package Dependency and paste inthe repo's url: https://github.com/AppPear/ChartView
+In Xcode got to File -> Swift Packages -> Add Package Dependency and paste in the repo's url: https://github.com/zanew/DayOfWeekCollectionView

 ## Usage